gojekfarm/beast/README.md

 ### Laundary List
 * Add `errors` to the `Status` object, in case there is partial success for a batch of messages.
 * remove artifactory creds
+* When specifying kafka topic, use regex, rather tha singleton
 * validation on configuration eg: duplicates in `proto_field_mappings`
 * retry on fail
 * Implement DLQ
+* Add logging configuration from env vars

 ### Enhancements
 * Use java 10